baby looking at book

 Remember what all counts as school.

-Read aloud, maybe even while nursing your baby.
+Read aloud to the older siblings, maybe even while nursing your baby.
 Your children will learn a lot, including vocabulary, history, science, and more.
-Take walks to keep everyone happy, and observe the nature you see around you.
-All that can count as school.

 Use Reverse Planning

 One thing I really like to do with my teacher planner is reverse planning.
 This is where instead of writing out all your goals before hand, you write down what was accomplished.
 It helps you see so much that can be counted as school work.
-I include walks and reading to my children in the school work.
-This helps me to feel more accomplished when I see how much we actually learned, even if we hardly did anything in the books.

 Ways to entertain the toddler.